garlic0x1/coalton-sqlite/REFERENCE.md

 > byte-code program using one of these routines.
 Or, in other words,
 > these routines are constructors for the prepared statement object.

+### LAST-INSERT-ROWID :: *(DATABASE → I64)*

+> The \`last-insert-rowid' function usually returns the rowid
+> of the most recent successful INSERT into a rowid table or virtual
+> table on database connection \`db'.
+Inserts into WITHOUT ROWID
+> tables are not recorded.
+If no successful INSERTs into rowid
+> tables have ever occurred on the database connection \`db', then
+> \`last-insert-rowid' returns zero.

 ### DATABASE-FILENAME :: *(DATABASE → STRING)*

 > The \`database-filename' function returns a string of the filename